Tock Binary Format

 #![allow(unused)] fn main() { // All apps must have a Main Header or a Program Header; it may have both. // Without either, the "app" is considered padding and used to insert an empty // linked-list element into the app flash space.
 If an app has both, it is the // kernel's decision which to use.
 Older kernels use Main Headers, while newer // (>= 2.1) kernels use Program Headers. struct TbfHeaderMain { base: TbfHeaderTlv, init_fn_offset: u32, // The function to call to start the application protected_trailer_size: u32, // The number of app-immutable bytes after the header minimum_ram_size: u32, // How much RAM the application is requesting } }

-element has three 32-bit fields:
+The Main element has three 32-bit fields:

 0 2 4 6 8